flibber-hk/Silksong.RosaryData/README.md

 This enumerates large silk spools with a ThreadSpinner component.
 Most silk spools are in the breakable.json file.

+### levers.json

+This enumerates levers.
+The persistent represents the attached PersistentBoolItem data associated with the component.
+The pbiGoName entry in the persistent bool item is the name of the gameObject that the persistent bool item is attached to.
+In all cases, the persistent bool item is attached to a gameObject in the same scene as the lever.
+If the SceneName and ID are null in the persistent bool data, the SceneName will be replaced by the scene name of the object, and the ID will be replaced by the name of the gameObject (pbiGoName).

+The pdBool represents a player data bool field that is set to true when the lever is hit.
+For Lever components (not Lever_tk2d), if the pdBool is not null then the persistent bool item component is ignored (in favour of the pdBool).

 ## Missing Files

 As well as components I haven't thought of, things like the consumable rosary/shell deposits